 And uses the responses to create specific development plans targeted at increasing overall resilience to change.

-The PAI is part of our broader approach to delivering change and building change capability and can is available via our ‘Thriving through Change’ on-demand learning module on Roadmap Pro – our digital Change Management platform.
+The PAI is part of our broader approach to delivering change and building change capability - learn more on our website.